-Costumes of Tamil Nadu
+Traditional Dress of Tamil Nadu for Women

-is a rectangular cloth, normally manufactured from cotton, draped around the waist and pleated in front at the groin.
+For men, traditional dress of Tamil Nadu is lungi, together with a shirt and Angavastra.
+The lungi is a rectangular cloth, normally manufactured from cotton, and worn around the thighs.
+A dhoti is a rather longer lungi, but with an additional length of material hauled up within the legs.
 The Angavastra is an elongated piece of cloth wrapped around the shoulders.
-In earlier times it was donned instead of an upper garment, but nowadays men wear an Angavastra over a shirt.
+In earlier times, it was donned instead of an upper garment, but nowadays men wear an Angavastra over a shirt.

 |More Articles in Traditional Dresses of States of India (77)|